taustation-fan/taustation-fan.github.io/README.md

 between roughly 1,500 credits per gram on Tau Station to about 12,000 credits per gram on Yards of Gadani and Bordeaux.

-Refueling is also very slow.
+Refueling is also very slow, but you can spend bonds to speed it up.

 Traveling to local stations is cheaper with the private shuttle than with public shuttles; the interstellar jump is slightly more expensive